TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### 7. Elder Maiele's room

 > This room is very tidy and empty.
 On the left hand side is a bed and
 > meditation area.
-In the centre is an empty desk.
-On the other side is a
+In the centre is an empty desk, apart from a single key.
+On
-> wardrobe.
+> the other side is a wardrobe.

 If the characters open the wardrobe, read the following description: